citanus006/codeinstitute-project1-Jiris-bar/README.md

  10. Created and styled on beer tour page menu and tested its responsiveness on all device types.
  11. Picked Formspark over Google forms as contact form provider as it allows custom forms and utilize hosted service only as backend.
  12. Implemented contact form and styled it
- 13. Checked responsiveness and design of whole page on all expected devices and commited adjustments.
+ 13. Checked responsiveness and design of whole page on all expected devices and committed adjustments.
  14. Checked page in validators and committed adjustments.
- 15. Updated this readme with the latest modifications.
+ 15. Updated this readme with the latest modifications and screenshots of final product.